Virtus92/javascript-1-Virtus92/js_basics.md

 console.log("Data type: " + typeof userInput);
 console.log(userInput + 3);
 ```

-Certainly!
-Here's the content with lists formatted using dashes:

 ### Defining and Calling Functions
 - Functions serve to store a specific sequence of commands outside the main program.
 - Allows them to be called at a different location by specifying the function name.